Unleash your adventure spirit, explore Mongolia on your own terms

 We will camp by Khoton Lake.
 Enjoy swimming in the lake.
 Also, you have an opportunity to hike to Biluu Hill where you can explore ancient petroglyphs from the Bronze Age.

-Day8: Drive back to Olgii and Visit Eagle Hunter’s family
+Day 8: Drive back to Olgii and Visit Eagle Hunter’s family

 After breakfast, we will drive back to Olgii.
 On the way, we can visit a nomadic eagle hunter’s family.
-Learn about the ancient traditions of nomadic Kazakh people.
+Learn about the ancient traditions of the nomadic Kazakh people.
 Enjoy the hospitality of the family and be a part of nomadic life.

 Have traditional milk tea and have discussions about eagle hunting.
 You can have a memorable picture with an eagle landed on your arm.
-Arrive in Olgii and you will be transferred to your hotel.
+Arrive in Olgii, and you will be transferred to your hotel.
 We will have a farewell dinner at the restaurant.

-DAY 9: Fly back to Ulaanbaatar.
+Day 10DAY 10: Fly back to Ulaanbaatar.

 Thank you for coming!
 Have a good trip!